ContributorSiri/lib-tests/Computer_Vision/2025_spring_final.md

     (e) Image Pyramid.
     (f) None of the above.

-7. You start training your Neural Network but the loss is almost completely flat.
+7. You start training your neural network, but the loss is almost completely flat **from the beginning**.
 What could be the cause?
     (a) The learning rate is too low.
     (b) The weight initialization scale is incorrectly set.
     (c) The regularization strength is too high.